British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Status Past Producer NTS Map 082F10W

-Commodities Lead, Zinc, Silver Deposit Types I05 : Polymetallic veins Ag-Pb-Zn+/-Au
+Commodities Lead, Zinc, Silver, Copper Deposit Types I05 : Polymetallic veins Ag-Pb-Zn+/-Au

 Capsule Geology

-The area of the Jack Pot is underlain by micaceous quartzite, mica schist and limestone of the Mississippian to Lower Permian Milford Group.
+The occurrence area is underlain by micaceous quartzite, mica schist and limestone of the Mississippian to Permian Milford Formation.

-The Highlander vein outcrops from near Loon Lake to Munn Creek, a distance of about 1.6 kilometres.
+The occurrence is located on the Highlander (MINFILE 082FNE030) vein which outcrops over a distance of approximately 1.6 kilometres from near Loon Lake to the south and Munn Creek to the north.
 The fault zone in which it occurs continues even further.
-The vein curves from a strike of almost due north near Loon Lake to 340 degrees on the Jack Pot.
-Galena and sphalerite occurs in a gangue of quartz and calcite.
+The vein curves from a strike of almost due north near Loon Lake to 340 degrees in the Jack Pot claim area.
+Galena and sphalerite occur in a gangue of quartz and calcite.

 Bibliography